African Petroleum Producers Give Conditions for Foreign Participation in Proposed Energy Bank

 “Those who have in the last 75 years or so provided the finance and technology in the market will dump us as soon as they can find alternatives.
 And they are working hard to find those alternatives.

 “What is APPO doing about this?
-For the funding of oil and gas projects across the continent, we have gone into partnership with the AfricaExim bank (Afrexim) to establish the African Energy Bank.
+For the funding of oil and gas projects across the continent, we have gone into partnership with the Afreximbank to establish the African Energy Bank.
 Its primary objective is to finance oil and gas projects in the continents,” he added.

 According to him, for several decades that Africa has been producing petroleum it has relied essentially on external financing for its projects, highlighting that technology and expertise also remain major challenges.